 Rather than questioning California's push toward electrification through fleet average emissions regulations, the 1990 CAA Amendments further enabled it.
 For example, Congress required many States to establish clean-fuel vehicle programs.
 42 U.S.C. §7586(b).
 To implement those programs, Congress further directed EPA to create a credit-trading system and to "establish ... standards for Ultra-Low Emission Vehicles ('ULEV's) and Zero Emissions Vehicles ('ZEV's)" that "shall conform as closely as possible to standards which are established by the State of California for ULEV and ZEV vehicles in the same class."
 Id. §7586(f)(4); see also id. §7589 (granting EPA authority to create a similar credit system for a California clean-fuel vehicle pilot program that other States could voluntarily join); 59 Fed.Reg.
 50,042, 50,050 (Sept.
 30, 1994).
-This blessing, included averaging, banking, and trading that could be used to history refutes any claim that the Final Rule relies on newfound authority for novel ends.
+This history refutes any claim that the Final Rule relies on newfound authority for novel ends.